pivot-access-ltd/bma-offline-docs/originals/concepts-and-terms.md

 There are two types of controllers: a region controller and a rack controller.
 The region controller deals with operator requests while one or more rack controllers provide the high-bandwidth services to multiple server racks, as typically found in a data centre.

-A region controller consists of:
+A region controller consists of five components:

--   REST API server (TCP port 5240)
+1. REST API server (TCP port 5240)
--   PostgreSQL database
+2. PostgreSQL database
--   DNS
+3. DNS
--   caching HTTP proxy
+4.   caching HTTP proxy
--   web UI
+5.   web UI

 Think of a region controller can as being responsible for a data centre, or a single region.
 Multiple fabrics are used by MAAS to accommodate subdivisions within a single region, such as multiple floors in a data centre.

-A rack controller provides:
+A rack controller provides four services:

--   DHCP
+1. DHCP
--   TFTP
+2. TFTP
--   HTTP (for images)
+3. HTTP (for images)
--   power management
+4.   power management

 A rack controller is attached to each "fabric".
 As the name implies, a typical setup is to have a rack controller in each data centre server rack.
 The rack controller will cache large items for performance, such as operating system install images, but maintains no independent state other than the credentials required to talk to the region controller.